 Inflight theft happens on planes all around the world.
 It’s up to passengers to protect themselves and their valuables, but where can you start?

 Five ways your carry-on luggage is at risk

 Imagine boarding your final flight home after a round-the-world adventure.
 You’re tired, road-worn and ready to sink into your plane seat and doze off while watching inflight movies.
 Thieving passengers are the last thing on your mind.

 It’s easy to see how travellers let their guard down while flying, whether they’re exhausted, distracted or nervous.
 However, there are a few inflight risks that passengers should keep at the front of mind to keep their valuables safe.

 A lot of travellers pride themselves on their ability to sleep on the plane.
 While this ability can come in handy on those long-haul flights, sleeping passengers are prime targets for opportunistic thieves.

 In fact, multiple passengers on a flight to Dubai reported missing belongings after waking from their mid-flight naps.
 A group of men were found to have waited for passengers to fall asleep, then stolen cash from bags in the overhead compartment, stashing it skillfully in the plane lavatory.

 It’s unreasonable to say that you should never fall asleep while flying, but if you do, ensure your valuables are locked securely in your carry-on bag and any smaller electronics are also accounted for.
-Alternatively, considering keeping your travel documents and cash on your person at all times with a travel wallet worn around your neck, beneath your shirt.
+Alternatively, consider keeping your travel documents and cash on your person at all times with a travel wallet worn around your neck, beneath your shirt.

-2. Visiting the Bathroom
+2. Visiting the bathroom